U.S. Army Can Now Use Facial Recognition Technology In The Dark

 Researchers pointed out that there’s been a lot of progress and work on the visible recognition technology, but that visible technology is not as effective as thermal technology.
 This could be in part because a person’s heat map is based on the heat that one’s body gives off, which is specific to each person.

-Thermal cameras are already in use by the military in their planes, watchtowers, checkpoints and more.
+Thermal cameras are already in use by the military in their planes, watchtowers, checkpoints, and more.
 Also, body cameras increasingly have thermal capabilities.

 Facial recognition technology has been in the news recently due to Facebook’s use of the technology without users’ explicit consent.
 There is a class action suit in progress in Illinois, claiming that Facebook’s feature of “tag suggestions” of friends is illegal, detailed the BBC.

 The technology is also well-known to iPhone X users that have enabled the “Face ID” feature, which allows people to unlock their phones with their face.
-Computer World added that the technology is likely to be implemented in everyday settings, including the workplace, and at airports.
+Computer World added that the technology is likely to be implemented in everyday settings, including the workplace and at airports.